emaloney/MBDataEnvironment/README.md

 #### Includes

 An MBML file can *include* another file.
-When a file is included, any declarations contained within that file are processed as though they were declared within the including file at the point where the inclusion occurred.
+When a file is included, any declarations contained within that file are processed as though they were declared within the including file at the point where the `<Include>` tag was encountered.

+The `<Include>` tag requires the `file` attribute and accepts an optional `if` attribute:

+* The `file` attribute specifies the name of the MBML file being included.

+* If present, the value of the `if` attribute will be evaluated as a boolean expression, and the specified file will be included only if the expression evaluates to `true`.

 For example: